FOLLOW ROLAND AND LARS’ DREAM SKI ADVENTURE

 ZeroSixZero: Good windy morning.

-They have covered 10 km as the crow flies — zigzagging down the glacier fall: a good day and very satisfying.
+They have covered 10 km as the crow flies, and zigzagging down a great glacier fall: a good day and very satisfying.

 They are now on the other side of Gessnertind and beginning the next stage of the trip!